Transportation Appeal Tribunal of Canada Rules (SOR/86-594)

 (a) a notice of the date, time and place of the hearing of the appeal; and

-(b) a copy of the record referred to in subsection 37(8) of the Act, respecting the proceedings to which the appeal relates.
+(b) a copy of the record referred to in section 20 of the Act, respecting the matters to which the appeal relates.

-20. (1) The Tribunal shall render its determination in writing at the conclusion of a proceeding or as soon as is practicable after a proceeding.
+20 (1) The Tribunal shall render its determination or decision in writing at the conclusion of a proceeding or as soon as is feasible after a proceeding.

 (2) For the purpose of calculating the period within which a party may appeal a determination, the determination is deemed to be made on the day on which it is served on the party.

-(3) The Tribunal shall serve on each party a copy of a determination forthwith after the determination has been rendered.
+(3) The Tribunal shall serve on each party a copy of the determination or decision immediately after it has been rendered.

 - Date modified: